-“Be Cool” to his memetastic presence as the “Not Bad” guy (left) — thanks to a hilarious nonchalant expression he made being captured by a photographer — Obama made an initial comedy imprint as the coolest politician alive.
-“He was super hip and super cool and all the kids just loved him," says Comedy Central's Indecision.cc.com Editorial Producer Mary Phillips-Sandy.
+When he first became a candidate for president, Obamas “thing” was that he was “cool.”
+He was young and with it.
+His soft spot for basketball, hobnobbing with celebrities, and an actual appreciation for Miles Davis set him apart from other, stuffy politicians.
+From the now classic Saturday Night Live faux-campaign ad “Be Cool” to his memetastic presence as the “Not Bad” guy (above) — thanks to a hilarious nonchalant expression he made being captured by a photographer — Obama made an initial comedy imprint as the coolest politician alive.
+“He was super hip and super cool and all the kids just loved him," says Comedy Central's Indecision.com Editorial Producer Mary Phillips-Sandy.
 "There was definitely a sense of wanting to sort of take that and looking at him and that persona and the way he was being perceived and sort of just finding the humor in how over the top it got.”
 And as time wore on, that peg didn’t exactly dissipate.
 Instead, it got a few bedfellows.

 After we settled into the idea that Obama is a righteous dude, we started to notice him as something cool people tend to become: a celebrity.
 He wasn’t just the leader of the free world, he was a guy whose wife wears Michael Kors and Jason Wu dresses.
 He was a guy whose daughters could heighten the popularity of Uglydolls by dangling miniature ones on their school backpacks.
 He’s a guy who might get photographed by the paparazzi when he takes a dip in the ocean, much like any bikini-clad Kardashian.
 It was a status that had been brewing since he faced off against Hillary Clinton in the 2007 primary; just look at his “surprise” appearance on SNL, during which he removed an Obama mask to reveal himself to thunderous applause, accepting it like the most seasoned of celebrities.
 (Sure, Gore and McCain have both hosted the late night show, but their awkward appearances hardly had the same panache.)
 Add to this the public’s obsession with the inner-workings of Michelle and Barack at home and the Obamas’ friendship with pop culture and hip-hop royalty Beyonce and Jay-Z, and Obama is practically the new George Clooney.
 But even Obama's celebrity is still not used for comedy.

 Despite being both really, really ridiculously cool and a major celebrity, Obama still boasts another personality quirk.
 While wildly discordant with his other public traits, the quirk been referenced in comedy bits ranging from Fred Armisen’s now-dormant SNL impression, to The Daily Show’s approach, to Key and Peele’s name-making impression of a calm Obama assisted by a boisterous “anger translator.”
 It’s his unflinching stoicism.
 It’s the notion that while the president smiles often and genuinely, he’s not going to flash those pearly whites unless he’s already decided, hours before, that he should do so.
 It’s a meticulousness that begs notice.